 This course equips students with a thorough understanding of the interplay between basic concepts of Economics and Finance.
-Step by step, students learn how the theory of efficiently functioning competitive markets for goods and services (Economics) lay the ground for the theory of informationally efficient capital markets, how concepts of opportunity cost and risk aversion (Economics) underlie the concept of risk premium in return on risky assets, and so on.
+Step-bystep, students learn how the theory of efficiently functioning competitive markets for goods and services (Economics) lay the ground for the theory of informationally efficient capital markets, how concepts of opportunity cost and risk aversion (Economics) underlie the concept of risk premium in return on risky assets, and so on.
 The course explains how modern financial diversification of assets reduces the systematic risk.
 The course reviews Option Pricing, Debt and Deposit Contracts, and Venture (Entrepreneurial) Capital.
-Prerequisites: BU 337, BU 338, BU 431, BU 440, BU 452, or by permission of the instructor.
+Prerequisites: BU 400 and BU 433.

-BU 460 Entrepreneurship and Small Business Management (3)
+BU 460 Entrepreneurship & Business Planning (3)

 This course examines entrepreneurship as a process, the entrepreneurial mindset and environments.
 The nature of emergent businesses and how they get started is examined.
 Students consider rapidly growing companies, including planning requirements and strategies to grow a small business.
 Small business marketing and process management techniques are addressed.
 Students discuss and practice entrepreneurial skills, developing a business plan to launch and operate a start-up business.
-Prerequisites: BU 212, BU 260 and CS 219.
+Prerequisites: BU 212, CS 219, and BU 260.